Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

 Testing client stories from UX part of [README.md](README.md)

 1. As a user, I want to be able to easily find the favourite dishes that I am looking for.
-    * This website has given a online recipes of different varieties.
+    * This website has given a online recipe of different varieties.
     * The recipe  is situated on the navbar or click recipe button from home page, below the slide images.

 2. As a user, I want to search the dishes by using simple words.